 Depending on your income, your payments could be nothing.
 However, you do need to recertify for this repayment program annually.
 As your income changes, your monthly payment amount could be adjusted up or down accordingly.

 Another feature of this program is that, after 20 to 25 years of being in repayment, any remaining student loan debt is forgiven.

 Where and how can I apply to have my student loan debt discharged through bankruptcy?

 The first place to begin to see if you can have your student loan debt discharged through bankruptcy is with a free consultation with a bankruptcy attorney like DeLuca & Associates in Las Vegas.
 Our bankruptcy attorney will review your current financial situation to determine your eligibility.

-Get your free consultation with our Las Vegas bankruptcy attorney today and learn about our price match guarantee.
+Get your free consultation with our Las Vegas bankruptcy attorney today.

 Attestation Form.
 (2022).